-Margaritaville hosts events throughout the year like Full Moon Parties, which are held each month on the Saturday of the full moon.
+Margaritaville hosts events throughout the year like Margarita and Brunch Cruises, Low Country Boils and Full Moon Parties.
 Guests can enjoy fire pits on the beach and live music.
-Also in November the Magical Nights of Lights are a tradition.
+In November, the Magical Nights of Lights are a tradition.
 Find a calendar of events on the website.

 Know Before You Go

 Children must be at least 42 inches tall to ride all the attractions in the water park, and some attractions require riders to be at least 48 inches.
 Strollers are welcome.
 Guests may bring their own beach equipment, but umbrellas and cabanas are available for rent.
 No food or beverages are allowed other than bottled water.
 Lockers are available to rent.